The Uncontested Legal Separation Agreement

 - There are no trust issues and the parties are willing to provide full disclosure;

 - The parties will be taking the legal separation agreement to their lawyers for review, advice and signing;

 - There are no complex issues; for example, those involving disclosure, trusts, exemptions, and business valuation.

-We have processed more than 5000 uncontested divorces and legal separation agreement.
+We have processed more than 5000 uncontested divorces and legal separation agreements.
 Every time we draft a legal separation agreement it is reviewed by two different lawyers.
-As we have drafted more than 1000 legal separation agreement, this means our work has been reviewed more than 2000 times by different lawyers.
+As we have drafted more than 1000 legal separation agreements, this means our work has been reviewed more than 2000 times by different lawyers.
 We’ve learned what lawyers like and don’t like and from time to time lawyers will provide new wording to different sections of the agreement which ensures that our templates remain current and that we have many templates to access paragraphs that relate to unique situations.
 Though we cannot give legal advice, we can share with you our substantial experience.

 We can help you reduce the amount of time you spend with a lawyer by as much as 90%.
 In situations where you must consult with a lawyer, we ensure that you maximize the quality of your time and investment with your lawyer by helping you summarize the facts surrounding your situation for quick and easy review.

 A legal separation agreement is a contract between two spouses resolving all matters concerning:

 - Division of property, assets and debts

 - Spousal support